Plastic in Groceries: What Really Matters and What You Can Stop Worrying About (2026)

 Like frozen vegetables, the freezing temperature stops leaching.
 Frozen berries and mango chunks in plastic bags are safe.
 Transfer to a glass container before thawing if you want extra protection.

 Bottom line: If a food is dry, frozen, or has a thick peel you remove before eating, the plastic packaging is not a meaningful exposure route.
-The exception is frozen meat and seafood, which should be treated like yellow zone items because of their fat content.
+The exception is frozen meat and seafood (see the red zone section above), which should be treated differently because of their fat content.
 Save your energy for the red zone items.

 6. The Canned Food Problem